pmgower/crest-discount-tracker/README.md

 ### Debug Tab
 The debug tab provides detailed information for troubleshooting:
 - Addon information (current target slot, frame size, etc.)
+- Saved highest item levels for each slot
 - Slot mappings showing internal IDs
 - WoW inventory slot information with equipped items
 - Current slot data with detailed item level information

+## Highest Item Level Tracking
+The addon tracks the highest item level you've had in each slot, even if you're not currently wearing that item.
+This data is:
+- Saved between game sessions
+- Updated automatically when you equip new items
+- Updated when you upgrade existing items
+- Used to calculate your tier eligibility

 ## Warband Crest Tiers
 The addon tracks your eligibility for the following tiers: